Skip to main content

 E.W.
 Jackson

 The Virginia Republican nominee for Lt.
 Governor, E.W.
-Jackson is a longtime activist who has likened the Democratic Party to the Antichrist, said Planned Parenthood is worse than the Ku Klux Klan , suggested Obama is a Muslim and demonic, and fought desegregation efforts.
+Jackson is a longtime activist who has likened the Democratic Party to the Antichrist(link is external), said Planned Parenthood is worse than the Ku Klux Klan (link is external) , suggested Obama is a Muslim (link is external) and demonic(link is external), and fought desegregation efforts(link is external).
 Jackson’s most pernicious rhetoric has focused on LGBT people.
 He has:

 Brian Brown